Alessandra Ambrosio Shuts Down Instagram With A Topless Selfie

-Alessandra Ambrosio attended the Harper’s Bazaar party, but shared a sultry selfie beforehand that got her fans talking.
+Alessandra Ambrosio attended the Harper’s Bazaar party but shared a sultry selfie beforehand that got her fans talking.

 The Instagram update showed her posing in front of a mirror, as she was completely topless.
 The model censored her chest only by holding herself with her left hand, as she held her phone in her right hand.